-U.S. District Court Judge Benson Everett Legg has ruled that Maryland’s handgun permit law is unconstitutional, finding that Maryland law cannot require people to demonstrate a “good and substantial reason” to carry a handgun because such a law infringes on their Second Amendment right.
+U.S. District Court Judge Benson Everett Legg has ruled that Maryland’s handgun permit law is unconstitutional, finding that Maryland law cannot require people to show a “good and substantial reason” to carry a handgun because such a law infringes on their Second Amendment right.
 The foundation for the attack on the law is familiar to constitutional law experts: it isn’t sufficiently tailored to the state’s public safety interests.

 Just what we need in Maryland: something more to argue about.